bakeiro/Light-PHP-documentation/src/engine/folder_structure.md

 `admin/view`: templates + JS/CSS resources

 ### System
-`system/`: Containing all the needed for the correct working of the framework
+`system`: Containing all the needed for the correct working of the framework
+`system/engine`: Framework engine
 `system/config`: Includes all the configuration and routing files
 `system/libraries`: Composer libraries
 `system/logs`: Logs which stores the warnings and exceptions (if any)